Hamilton fastest for Hungarian Grand Prix as Red Bull struggle

 BUDAPEST McLaren's Lewis Hamilton was fastest in both practice runs for the Hungarian Grand Prix on Friday while Red Bull, hit by a new rule banning a controversial engine setting this week, endured two slow sessions.

-In another rain-hit practice session, the British driver clocked a best time of one minute 21.995 seconds, slightly better than his first time, followed by Kimi Raikkonen of Lotus and Williams's Bruno Senna.
+In a rain-hit second session, the British driver clocked a best time of one minute 21.995 seconds, slightly better than his first session time, followed by Kimi Raikkonen of Lotus and Williams' Bruno Senna.

 Seven-times champion Michael Schumacher slid off the track and crashed into a wall of tyres as the second session was hit by a brief but heavy summer shower, having started in warm sunshine.